katarzyna-miechowska-bi/automotive-sales-dashboard/README.md

 ## ⭐ Portfolio Project

-This project demonstrates an end-to-end Business Intelligence workflow, from raw data processing and modeling to interactive dashboard development and business insights generation..
+This project demonstrates an end-to-end Business Intelligence workflow, from raw data processing and modeling to interactive dashboard development and business insights generation.